History of Niagara Falls in Timeline

 October 1, 1995: Robert Overacker dies going over the falls on a Jet Ski

-On October 1, 1995, Robert Overacker went over Niagara Falls on a Jet Ski to raise awareness for the homeless.
-His rocket-propelled parachute failed, leading to his death.
+On October 1, 1995, Robert Douglas "Firecracker" Overacker went over Niagara Falls on a Jet Ski to raise awareness for the homeless.
+His parachute failed to open, and he died.

 1996: Native American groups threaten to boycott Maid of the Mist